apache/doris/docs/en/extending-doris/doris-on-es.md

    }
 }
 ```
-When performing conditional filtering on k4, for example =，Doris On ES will convert the query to ES's TermQuery
+When performing conditional filtering on k4, for example =, Doris On ES will convert the query to ES's TermQuery

-SQL filter：
+SQL filter:

 ```
 k4 = "Doris On ES"
 ```

-The query DSL converted into ES is：
+The query DSL converted into ES is:

 ```
 "term" : {